jpremmel/dino/README.md

 * _In the project directory, create a file called ".env"_
 * _Open the .env file and store your API key using the format "API_KEY = your-API-key-here"_
 * _Save the .env file_
-* _Run the command "npm run build"_
+* _Run the command "npm run start"
-* _Navigate to the "build" directory and open the "index.html" file in a browser_

 ## Technologies Used